ardatan/graphql-tools/.changeset/weak-peaches-count.md

 - `stitchSchemas`'s `mergeTypes` option is now true by default!
 This causes the `onTypeConflict` option to be ignored by default.
 To use `onTypeConflict` to select a specific type instead of simply merging, simply set `mergeTypes` to false.

+- When using batch delegation in type merging, the `argsFromKeys` function is now set only via the `argsFromKeys` property.
+Previously, if `argsFromKeys` was absent, it could be read from `args`.

 - Support for fragment hints has been removed in favor of selection set hints.

 #### Mocking (`addMocksToSchema` and `@graphql-tools/mock`)